jj1bdx/airspy-fmradion/README.md

  - medium-strong FM radio signal.
 However the R820T2 based dongles give much better results than the former R820T based dongles

 For the latest version, see https://github.com/f4exb/softfm

+Branches:

+  - _master_ is the "production" branch with the most stable release
+  - _dev_ is the development branch that contains current developments that will be eventually released in the master branch

 <h1>Prerequisites</h1>